Solving typical sleep problems at 1-6 months, part 2

 Straight to the solutions

-It is related to a spectacular growth spurt involving changes in different areas: digestive system, motor skills, understanding and processing, sleep patterns, …
+At 4 months old, the regression is likely related to a spectacular growth spurt & involving changes in different areas: digestive system, motor skills, understanding and processing, emotional maturing, and sleep patterns to name the main ones.

-So much is going on for baby and she has to deal with that, both physically and mentally.
+So much is going on for baby and they have to process that, both physically and mentally.
 These big developmental steps also mean a step-up with regards to food.
-She'll simply need to feed more for a while, topping up.
+Your baby will simply need to feed more for a while, topping up and ultimately increasing portions.

-Looking at it from that side, it's actually a surprise that she can get any decent sleep at all ...
-Luckily there's a couple of helpful things you can do to minimize the effect of the sleep dip.
+Looking at it from that side, we sometimes say it's actually a surprise that a 4-month old infant can get any decent sleep at all :/

 What to do

-Balancing food well and sticking to the right sleep habits are what will get you through the 4 months sleep dip.
+Balancing food well and establishing the right sleep habits are your strongest partners to get through the 4 month sleep regression.

-Also, it is not a good idea to stuff before bed.
-Starting the night with an overfull stomach is not healthy, leads to restless sleep and will have an inverse effect.
+Important reminder: the idea is NOT to stuff before bed.
+Starting the night with an overly full stomach is not healthy, leads to restless sleep and will have an inverse effect.

-Side note: How to balance and increase food intake safely is one of the dedicated techniques described in the 3-step sleeping through program No-Tears Sleeping Through the Night as well as within the action plan of Overcome Frequent Waking.
+How to balance and increase food intake safely is one of the dedicated techniques described inside the award-winning Overcome Frequent Waking program.

-But on the contrary, your baby needs that steady base and regularity more than ever now.
-It is what will get her, and you, through the dip fastest, and return to sleeping well most quickly.
+But on the contrary, your baby needs that powerful foundation and regularity more than ever now.
+It's what will get your little one, and you, through the sleep regression fastest, and return to sleeping well most quickly.

-Keep offering a regular, recognizable daily schedule, be consistent with when and how you put her down for naps and nights, stick to a really good bedtime ritual, keep the bedroom tidy and well-aired, ... and in general reduce the amount of changes right now.
+Keep offering a regular, recognizable and well-adjusted daily schedule, pay attention to when and how you put your baby down for naps and nights, keep a really good bedtime routine, keep the bedroom cozy and well-aired, etc. and in general limit the amount of changes right now.
+Also pay attention to effective self-soothing practice.

 Straight to the solutions